Shuttl-Tech/terrace.js/README.md

 2. Project Directory Structure is opinionated.
 3. Internationalization is enabled, and optional.
 4. Initial testing setup has been prepared, and some unit and integration tests added.
-5. File generators are yet to be added.
+5. File generators for components and views have been added.